rodri-r/minecraft-on-akash/README.md

 - Create your own Minecraft Docker Image or use one from the examples folder
 - Create your own deploy.yaml file or use one from the examples folder (change the Docker Image and settings to your needs)
 - Use your selected Akash deploy method to send your selected deploy.yaml
+- Or use the template from Akash Console - https://console.akash.network/templates/akash-network-awesome-akash-minecraft
 - Log in to your Minecraft server and have fun

 ***